 SORRY, CURRENTLY SOLD OUT.
 Take your pick with this handsome exotic-looking evergreen shrub – it is equally happy in a conservatory or in the garden.
 Huge glossy leaves look good all year round and, in autumn, it has interesting ball-shaped clusters of white flowers.
 Sun or semi-shade.
 Moist but well drained soil.
 Will get to 10 feet + if you let it!

-We saw this a few years ago and though wow!
+We saw this a few years ago and thought wow!
 Now we are growing it and still think wow!
 Think Fatsia Japonica with heavy splashing and marbling of creamy white to the glossy fingered leaves ands you've got it.
 The variegation is variable but that makes it all the more interesting, we think.
 Likes some shade.
 Moist but well drained soil.
 To 6 feet.
-2 litre...
+9cm...

 Yes, you can eat your own figs!
 Grow on a sunny wall or as a small tree in a sheltered spot: small fruit form in autumn and overwinter to ripen the following year.
 The large divided leaves are lovely in themselves.
 Fertile, moist but well drained soil.
 6 feet +.
 2 litre pot.